INSPIRE-MIF/helpdesk-validator/release strategy/README.md

 * Provide stable conformity criteria with enough lead time before the monitoring period
 * Communicate changes and their impact to the community on a regular basis

+In this way, this document sets out a transparent proposal for planning the various releases of the INSPIRE Reference Validator.

 # Release Planning
 At the core of the release planning strategy is the annual major release.
 This is the release that encompasses the rules that will be applied in the end-of-year reporting.
 To give tool developers and INSPIRE implementers sufficient time to adjust, this release will be made with significant lead time to the monitoring period.